 It allows users to move digital assets between two different blockchains and improves scalability and efficiency.

 The blockchain technology is playing a prominent role around us, and in ways that have nothing to do with finance and payments.

-As many promising real-world use cases like faster cross-border payments and smart contracts, blockchain technology is here to stay.
+Promising real-world use cases like; faster cross-border payments and smart contracts, blockchain technology has come to stay.

-As more companies realize how the blockchain can help them, they’ll commit more resources, money, and time into the technology.
+As companies realize how the blockchain can help them, they will commit more resources, money and time into the technology.